 The Racial Equity Learning Series is an online series of courses to provide tools and materials to help communities center racial equity in the homelessness response.
 This three-part series will include courses by Alliance staff and other experts on addressing racial disparities among people experiencing homelessness.
 The first course will provide an overview of the racial demography of homelessness and explain its historic and ongoing structural causes.
 The second course will introduce the Racial Equity Tool developed by the Alliance's Racial Equity Network (REN) and provide a training on its use for both program and system administrators.
 The final course will explore the Action Steps developed by the REN that programs and systems can implement to address racial disparities among people experiencing homelessness in their communities.
 This series includes courses, optional material, and supplemental resources.

 The Racial Equity Learning Series offers support to new and existing program and system level staff in their efforts to:

 - understand the connection between structural racism and the overrepresentation of certain racial and ethnic groups in the homelessness system

 - understand the importance of data collection and analysis to identify potential racial disparities within the homeless system

 - develop practical approaches to addressing racial disparities in homelessness programs or systems

-Students will have access to this series until December 17, 2021.
+Students will have access to each course in this series for 90 days.